I eagerly read your blog and have all of your products, the rolodex and paint collection and pallets.

 And below, is a widget of all of the art– from Artfully Walls.
 The frames and mats, however don’t show up.
 And they are not scaled as shown.
 Most of the pieces at Artfully walls come in a number of sizes.
 It’s fun to play around with their wall planner too.

 If you click on the individual pieces, it will take you to their product page on Artfully Walls.

 And I just read this great blog post by Amy at Home Glow Designs.
 She has some great tips for getting your art walls perfect every time.

 Hope that you enjoyed that.
 I will have a lot more for you on Tuesday evening.

 I’ll be going over everything we talked about, plus a few more pillows,(which I can’t wait to show you) window treatments, some furniture ideas, lighting, paint colors, railing, front door.
 (I would paint it black!)

 And a tummy tuck and facelift for the kitchen!

 Oh, and I do love the gray chairs in the kitchen.
 They remind me of mine with an oval back.

-PS: Don’t forget to check out the hot sales.
-Dozens of new items including many vintage pieces and great clothes for spring.
-All on sale!
+PS: Please check out the newly updated hot sales.
+There are dozens of new items including many vintage pieces.
+And, all are on sale!